 Nowadays many associations and private persons make efforts to revitalize this heritage and integrate it in the touristic circuit.

 On the facade of some buildings you will see the letters M.E.T.
 It means the Mihai Eminescu Trust supported by His Royal Highness the Prince of Wales.
 He dedicated himself to the protection of the Transylvanian historic heritage by restoring churches, house facades, paved streets, shops and cultural halls.

-The Hills of Transylvania are considered one of the last medieval landscapes in Europa.
+We can consider the Hills of Transylvania as one of the last medieval landscapes in Europe.
 They are one of the few savage plateaus of small altitude in Europe, where the non-intensive agriculture sustained this abundance of flora and fauna.

 Such areas with pastoral landscapes of high natural value are extremely rare outside the mountain areas of Europe.
 They shelter rural areas of extremely various biodiversity where traditional agricultural practices are still alive.

 The plateaus are abundant of wild flowers and butterflies.
 You can find here 1000 plant species – 30 % of the Romanian flora.
 The agricultural mosaics, the oak and beech forests where you can see bear, wolf and stag traces, many sheep farms, Saxon villages with fortified churches, they all create a fairy-tale setting.

 Certainly, the best way to explore this area is by bike or by foot.
 For example, there are 250 km of marked trails that link, over the hills, these picturesque sites.
 These markings are in the Medias-Sighisoara-Rupea area.

 The main trail, marked with red line, follows the hills that divides Tarnava Mare from Hârtibaci village.
 The bike lovers have about 100 km of cycling trails.
 Some of them are with gravel, the rest being cart roads of asphalted roads.